xsdk-project/MathPackagesTraining2024/_lessons/time_integrators_sundials/lesson.md

 batch queue instead of running interactively.
 Produce a weak scaling plot with these results.

-See the Theta job submission [documentation](https://www.alcf.anl.gov/support-center/theta/running-jobs-and-submission-scripts) for more details on writing and running job scripts.
+See the Polaris job submission [documentation](https://docs.alcf.anl.gov/polaris/running-jobs/) for more details on writing and running job scripts.

 ### Further Reading